 Dominican Republic: Building a Sustainable World™

-Volunteer on a critical start-to-finish building project that tackles global issues at the local level for Dominican families and their community.
+Volunteer on critical building projects from start-to-finish that tackle global issues at the local level for Dominican families and their community.

 - Build latrines for a nearby community to promote health, sustainability and environmental security